About the project

-In addition to strengthening the cooperation with the 3IN Alliance, the FHWS 3IN project team aims to increase the internationalisation of FHWS.
-Throughout our University, we want to sustainably develop the area of mobility, enhance intercultural competences of all members of FHWS and encourage them, as well as international incoimings, to take part in a mobility.
-In the interest of sustainable development and in line with the challenges of the 21st century, our focus also lies on on simplifying mobility by digitalizing and therefore facilitating the administration process.
+In addition to strengthening the cooperation with the 3IN Alliance, the FHWS 3IN project team aims to advance the internationalisation of FHWS.
+Throughout our University, we want to sustainably develop the area of mobility, enhance intercultural competences of all members of FHWS and encourage them, as well as international incomings, to take part in a mobility.
+In the interest of sustainable development and in line with the challenges of the 21st century, our focus also lies on simplifying mobility by digitalizing and therefore facilitating the administration process.
 In this context, we want to initiate a new consulting and information structure concerning the topic of mobility.
-In addition to the area of mobility, another main goal of our project is the expansion transnational teaching.
+In addition to the area of mobility, another main goal of our project is the expansion of transnational teaching.
 By developing specific measures, we want to make the role of FHWS as an UAS with European reach more visible.

 As a project team, we maintain a lively exchange with the management team of the 3IN Alliance in the form of regular coordination meetings and are hereby contributing the strengths and expertise of FHWS to the higher education alliance.
 Through the bundling of resources and expertise as well as the use of synergy effects, this close and cooperative collaboration allows us to achieve excellence in research and teaching activities to an extent that would not be possible for each higher education institution on its own.
 In turn, we use our resources to transfer newly acquired expertise to FHWS in order to generate new knowledge and promote innovation.